Auxiliary Functions as Koopman Observables: Data-Driven Analysis of Dynamical Systems via Polynomial Optimization: Numerical examples

 which has an unstable equilibrium point at $(x_1,x_2)=(0,0)$ and an attracting circular limit cycle $X_t=(\cos t, \sin t)$.
-We will use the auxiliary function framework of \cref{sec:ergodic-optimization} to find a lower bound $L$ on the quantity $g(x_1,x_2)=x_1^2 + x_2^2$.
+We will use the auxiliary function framework of \cref{sec:ergodic-optimization} to find a lower bound $L$ on the time average of the quantity $g(x_1,x_2)=x_1^2 + x_2^2$.
 To make things concrete, we will look for a quadratic auxiliary function of the form

 where $\gamma\in\R$ should be chosen such that the inequality

 holds for all $x_1,x_2$ and the largest possible $L$.
 The exact Lie derivative is

 so with $\gamma=0$ we obtain the lower bound $L=0$.
 This lower bound is sharp, as it is saturated by the unstable equilibrium at the origin.